Existence of superconducting solutions for a reduced Ginzburg-Landau model in the presence of strong electric currents: Outer approximation

-We assume that the outer solution---outside of a $\OO(\epsilon)$-thin inner layer near $\partial\Omega$---corresponds to a superconducting state in which the magnitude $\rho$ of the order parameter is bounded away from zero.
+Combining (\ref{eq:7}b-c), we note that $\phi$ satisfies We assume that the outer solution---outside of a $\OO(\epsilon)$-thin inner layer near $\partial\Omega$---corresponds to a superconducting state in which the magnitude $\rho$ of the order parameter is bounded away from zero.
 By following the standard argument, this implies that $\phi$ is exponentially small in the outer region so that we can set $\phi_{out}\equiv0$ away from the boundary.
 This observation leads to the approximate problem